FAQ

 How long is the Connector program?

-After a cohort is selected, successful applicants will receive eight months of hands-on technical assistance.
+After a cohort is selected, successful applicants will receive four to six months of hands-on technical assistance.
 After this period, they will transition into the alumni program, where they benefit from continued direct connections to investors and partners, media publicity support and access to relevant resources.

 What level of time and personnel commitment is expected from me or my team?

-Ideally the founder or CEO is actively involved in the process and acts as the main point of contact with the Connector team during the program.
-Where required, you may provide additional points of contact from your management team to streamline communications.
-In the lead-up to the in-person pitch event, our regular engagement is expected to be a one-hour call per week, as well as correspondence through email.
-After which, our support is flexible and can be tailored to your business needs.
-During this stage, your engagement with us will depend on the level of support you require.
+Ideally, the founder or CEO is actively involved in the process and acts as the primary point of contact with the Connector team throughout the program.
+If required, you may provide additional points of contact from your management team to streamline communications.
+During the course of the program, our regular engagement is expected to be via email correspondence and a weekly call.
+After graduating from the program, our support is flexible, with our engagement depending on the level of support you require.

 Who will be advising me?

-Selected agribusinesses will receive a dedicated point of contact, as well as support from the Connector and extended team dependent on their specific needs.
-The Connector and extended CLIC team hold a wealth of expertise, spread across climate and nature finance, impact measurement, capital raising and communications.
+Selected agribusinesses will have a dedicated point of contact and support from the Connector and the extended CLIC team, depending on their specific needs.
+Our teams hold a wealth of expertise across climate and nature finance, impact measurement, capital raising, and communications.
 We also engage external specialists where necessary.

 Does the Connector receive any payment or shares in my company in exchange for its services?

-We provide no-cost technical assistance to climate and nature positive agribusinesses in emerging economies, enabled by funding from the UK Government, Foreign Commonwealth & Development Office.
-We do not take fees or shares in return for this.
+We provide no-cost technical assistance to climate- and nature-positive agribusinesses in emerging economies, enabled by donor funding from the UK Government’s Foreign Commonwealth & Development Office (FCDO).
+We do not take any fees or shares in return for this.

 Are there any travel requirements as part of the program?